pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Most people are brought up to believe they are as good as the person next to them, I was told I was better."
 --Katherine Hepburn

+"Primum non nocere"
+"Primarily do no harm"
+--Hippocratic Oath

 "What can be asserted without evidence can also be dismissed without evidence."
 --Hitchens Razor